 In 2014 they introduced a new, expanded Christmas village filled with carnival rides such as a Ferris wheel and old-fashioned carousel, games, pony rides and blazing bonfires for roasting marshmallows.
 St. Nick still holds court inside Santa’s Shop, where you can grab a bite to eat after posing for family photos with the jolly ol’ elf himself.
 The Live Nativity, which returned last year due to popular demand, is back again this year as well.

 Added as a new element last year, their Winter Adventure (which runs nightly through Christmas, and then weekends-only through Feb 13) adds adrenaline-fueled “Snow Day” fun to the holiday festivities.
 The LanierWorld park is completely transformed into a winter wonderland: Thrilling water slides such as the Intimidator and Fun Dunker Drop will be turned into exciting bobsled tracks, wave pools and splash zones will become grounds for building snowmen and playful snowball fights, and the Thunderbolt Triple Zipline offers a bird’s-eye-view of the whole shebang as it traverses one of Lake Lanier’s countless coves.

 Stone Mountain Park (Nov 21-Jan 3)

-> Kids can visit the Snow Angel in her Snow Palace at Memorial Hall, and pose for pictures with Santa and/or Mrs. Claus.
-Whatever you do, don’t miss the nightly Christmas parade (which features special appearances by the Snow Angel and the Clauses) as well as the snowfall and fireworks display that will close out the nightly celebration. –by Bret Love; photos by Bret Love & Mary Gabbett
+Whatever you do, don’t miss the nightly Christmas parade, which features special appearances by the Snow Angel and the Clauses, as well as the magical snowfall and rousing fireworks display that close out the nightly celebration. –Bret Love; photos by Bret Love & Mary Gabbett

-> If you enjoyed 5 Best Christmas Light Displays In Georgia, you might also like:
+If you enjoyed 5 Best Christmas Light Displays In Georgia, you might also like: